tblobaum/thenewworldpost.com/_posts/thomas/2022-03-01-the-university-of-nebraska-supports-fascists-who-are-sterilizing-billions-of-people.markdown

 The Nebraska Blackshirts flag is clearly inspired by the Waffen SS and Italian Blackshirts flags.
 The Nebraska flag carries the name blackshirts, while also having a design similar to the other blackshirts flags, giving the signal that they are of the same mind.

 The Waffen SS, Nebraska Blackshirts, and Italian Blackshirts flags are very similar and they all go by the name Blackshirts.
 This is not a coincidence.
 This is clear and convincing evidence of a conspiracy.
 Please don’t be fooled.
-There is a wealth of information in this document that connects the UNL Blackshirts to fascism, though this first connection we have made is the powerful cornerstone where we draw a deep connection between Nazism and the UNL football team.
+There is a wealth of information in this document that connects the UNL Blackshirts to fascism, though this first connection we have made is the cornerstone.

 ### The Flag of the Nazi Party & the Flag of UNL
 The University of Nebraska flag shares a few qualities with the flag of Nazi Germany.
 They both:

 ![](/assets/images/conspiracy/nazi-flag.png)

 ![](/assets/images/conspiracy/ne-flag.jpg)